Conveuropean logo

 Paris France

-This year (09) I went to visit my dear friend T. at Paris and we went together to the Fete de la musique.
-But the year before we also did it and in a very sunny day next to the Eiffel Tower she took this beautiful picture.
+This year (09) I went to visit my dear friend T. in Paris, and we went together to the Fete de la musique.
+But the year before, we also did it, and on a very sunny day next to the Eiffel Tower, she took this beautiful picture.

 Plaza Mayor Madrid 07